Merge and cross tables in Excel automatically without complex formulas

 2. XLOOKUP

-The modern successor to VLOOKUP (Excel 365 and 2021).
+The modern successor to VLOOKUP (available in Excel 365 and 2021).
 It can search in any direction and return values to the left.

 Advantages: More flexible, better error handling, and can search from the end.